Keep the form set to NBME 9

 How to use it

-Students searching for NBME 9 score conversion usually want a form-specific calculator, a fast wrong-answer estimate, and a realistic way to read the score range without treating one older form as a final prediction.
+Students searching for NBME 9 score conversion usually want the form-specific calculator first, then enough context to read the score range without treating one self-assessment as an official prediction.

 This page opens with Step 2 CK, NBME, and Form 9 already selected.
 Keeping the correct form matters because each self-assessment has its own curve and question count.